hkvinge/Classifying-telemetry-data-with-cnns/README.md

 ## The data set

-The data set we are working with is a collection of telemetry data for mice.
-Each mouse
+The data set we are working with consists of telemetry data for mice.
+From each mouse we have a time series with both temperature and movement data from the mice.
+At a specified point in the time series

 ## Weaknesses to the approach

-While our approach yields a method whereby structure at different scales in a time series can be fed as features to a CNN, there are some important trade-off's that come into play.
+While our approach yields a method whereby structure at different scales in a time series can be fed as features to a CNN, there are some important trade-off's which should be noted.
 The first is that there is a cost to converting time series into images, in that we move from dealing with objects of size *t* to objects of size *tm*.
 When *t* is large, then in order to capture structure at all scales we will need to make *m* fairly large as well.
-This may be prohibitively expensive.
-We
+This may be prohibitively expensive in some cases.
+To mitigate this we have: (1) chosen to classify subwindows of each time series of shorter length, (2)